 Find out about Library services for Fellows with our new YouTube video

 Deep Shale Oil & Gas has been added to our collection of over 30 free e-books

 Welcome to one of the finest Earth Science libraries in the world.
 The Library contains over 300,000 volumes of books and serials and 40,000 maps, making it a collection of national importance covering all aspects of the geological sciences.
 We currently subscribe to over 600 journal titles from around the world.

 The Library's dedicated staff are available to assist you with all your information needs.
 See Library Services for information on accessing e-journals from anywhere in the world, borrowing books and maps by post, ordering a literature search of databases, visiting the archive and more.
 With comfortable study space and WiFi throughout, the Library offers perfect surroundings for research in the heart of London.

-For details about services for non-members see Use of the Library or email us.
+For details of services available to non-members see Visiting the Library or email us.

 Opening hours: Monday to Friday, 9.30am to 5.30pm.

 The Geological Society (London and Bath) will close at 4pm on Friday 23 December, re-opening at 9.30am on Tuesday 3 January 2017.
 The London office and Library will also close at 12pm on Friday 16 December.

 Search for books, journals and maps using the Library catalogue.